vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

     -   Sign a transaction on the Ledger device

-### Declaration
+### 6 - Self Declaration

 #### Security

-I certify that...:
+**I certify that**:

-- ...I have read the security guidelines
+- I have read the [security guidelines](../secure-app)
-- ...I have used the Clang Static Analyzer in my GitHub workflow
+- I have used the Clang Static Analyzer in my GitHub workflow
-- ...All Vulnerabilities are detected and corrected
+- All vulnerabilities have been detected and corrected

 #### Test

-I certify that...:
+**I certify that**:

-- ...My app repository has a test folder that contains Unit Tests list and functional Tests
+- My app repository has a test folder that contains the Unit Tests list and the functional Tests
-- ...The App has been fully tested with a companion app or a CLI
+- The App has been fully tested with a companion app or a CLI

 #### Compliance

-I certify that...:
+**I certify that**:

-- ...I have read the [coding guidelines](../display-management)
+- I have read the [coding guidelines](../display-management)
-- ...I have read the [marketing page](../marketing-requirements)
+- I have read the [marketing page](../marketing-requirements)
-- ...I have read the [support and maintenance page](../support-maintenance-requirements)
+- I have read the [support and maintenance page](../support-maintenance-requirements)
-- ...I have read and agree with information laid out the [warranty and liability disclaimer](../warranty-disclaimer)
+- I have read and agree with information laid out the [warranty and liability disclaimer](../warranty-disclaimer)

-## Submission form

-Once you are ready, you can [fill in the form here](https://ledger.typeform.com/to/ZFVKrEHN).